adap/flower/doc/source/quickstart_mxnet.rst

 #. :code:`evaluate`
     * test the local model

-which can be implemented in the following way:
+They can be implemented in the following way:

 .. code-block:: python